-We will squeeze a 3-day getaway so we will only visit the sandbar in the morning.
+We will squeeze in a 3-day getaway so we will only visit the sandbar in the morning.

-Call time for the island hopping is 6:00 am the following day and our contact person is Melchor Balansag recommended by a co-member from DIY Travel Philippines.
-His brother Mark Anthony will be our boatman and he will fetch us in the hotel in getting to Canibol Wharf.
+The call time for the island hopping is 6:00 am the following day and our contact person is Melchor Balansag recommended by a co-member from DIY Travel Philippines.
+His brother Mark Anthony will be our boatman and he will fetch us to the hotel in getting to Canibol Wharf.

 It was a downcast morning when we reached the wharf.
 What greeted us as early as 6:00 am were the people swarming the area and the busy boatmen tending their boats.
-It wasn’t summer yet but I was surprised seeing a surge of visitors and lots of boats near the port.
+It’s not summer yet but I was surprised to see a surge of visitors and lots of boats near the port.